muehmar/gradle-openapi-schema/README.md

 |------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | UNSUPPORTED_VALIDATION | Validation of custom types is currently not supported.
 This means, if a property has some constraints but is mapped to a custom type, no validation will be performed for this property.
 This may be supported in a future version of the plugin, see issue [#160](https://github.com/muehmar/gradle-openapi-schema/issues/160). |

+## Compositions
+The OpenAPI specification supports the composition of schemas via `oneOf`, `anyOf` and `allOf` keyword.
+This plugin supports all three keywords.

+Validation is supported for all three compositions.

 ### AllOf
 With `allOf`, the plugin will generate a DTO with all properties of the specified schemas.
 Consider the following